SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Special Ability ones that do not require movement.
 Note: Characters who are heavily armored or covered will be harder to hit.
-The gamemaster needs to decide how much skin is exposed and adjust the attack diﬃculty accordingly.
+The gamemaster needs to decide how much skin is exposed and adjust the attack difficulty accordingly.
 A character may not have this ability more than once.

 36